-- Sign in at the office. - Please dress conservatively/modestly. - Siblings may not take part in volunteer activities without prior permission. - Volunteers should refer disciplinary issues to the teachers.
+- Check in at the office.
+First time visitors please bring an ID. - Follow Parent/Visitor Dress Standards. - Siblings may not take part in volunteer activities without prior permission. - Volunteers should refer disciplinary issues to the teachers.

 Grade Parent

 Each teacher may select a parent to act as a Grade Parent.
 Parents may volunteer for this position.
 The role of the grade parent is as follows: